TrampolineRTOS/trampoline/trunk/examples/arm/nxt/bluetooth2_trampoline/readme.txt

 THE APPLICATION:
-This application is made of two tasks.
-The lower priority task1 is autostart.
-It prints its name to the display, initialize the motorA to 50% of its speed and do an infinit loop. task5 is connected to an alarm which is launched every second.
-It increases motorB speed by 5% (as the type of the speed parameter is an 8 bits, once arrived to 256, it will change its sens) and prints its name to the display.
-The NXT buttons are connected to ISR2s thus if you press the left, right or "orange" button, each ISR2s will print to the display the ISR2 name.
+This example is for a robot-car, made of 4 wheels (the 2 rear wheels are commanded by 2 motors).
+Another motor (motorC) set the direction.
+Set an angle to turn (between -50° and 50°).
+To turn left, set a motorC speed positive.
+To turn right, set a motorC speed negative.
 The stop button shutdowns the Trampoline application.

 IMPORTANT:
 Even if you don't need alarms, you have to connect the SystemCounter to it_timer1 source.
 It will check the buttons status every 100ms and you'll be able to connect ISRs (it's temporary).